dateparser – python parser for human readable dates

 datetime.datetime(2015, 12, 18, 6, 0)

-For more on date order, please look at Settings.
+For more on date order, see the settings documentation.

 Timezone and UTC Offset

-By default, dateparser returns tzaware datetime if timezone is present in date string.
-Otherwise, it returns a naive datetime object.
+By default, dateparser returns a timezone-aware datetime if a timezone is present in the date string.
+Otherwise it returns a naive datetime object.

 >>> parse('January 12, 2012 10:00 PM EST')